dut-media-lab/BOML/docs/source/index.rst

 **Key features of BOML**

 - **Unified bilevel optimization framework** to address different categories of existing meta-learning paradigms.
-- **modularized algorithmic structure** to integrate a variety of optimization techniques and popular methods.
+- **Modularized algorithmic structure** to integrate a variety of optimization techniques and popular methods.
 - **Unit tests with Travis CI and Codecov** to reach 99% coverage, and following **PEP8 naming convention** to guarantee the code quality.
-- **Comprehensive documentations** using sphinx and **Flexible functional interfaces** similar to conventional optimizers to help researchers quickly get familiar with the procedures.
+- **Comprehensive documentations** using sphinx and **flexible functional interfaces** similar to conventional optimizers to help researchers quickly get familiar with the procedures.

-**Related Links**

-* `Go to the project home page <https://github.com/dut-media-lab/BOML>`_
-* `Download the latest code bundle <https://codeload.github.com/elseifn/BOML/zip/master>`_

 **Optimization Routine**